 The Rev. John Rankin was an ardent abolitionist who assisted the enslaved on their paths to freedom.
 Visit the John Rankin House and learn about Ohio's connection to the Underground Railroad when you step inside one of the best-documented and most active Underground Railroad "stations" in Ohio.

 Eat: Head over to Cincinnati's Walnut Hills neighborhood for an abundance of restaurants to choose from after visiting the Rankin House.
 Fireside Pizza, Gomez Salsa and Just Q'in Restaurant are a few places where you can satiate your appetite.

 Check Out: Literary Marker for the Public Library of Cincinnati and Hamilton County.

 Dard Hunter Studios and Mountain House Press in Chillicothe

 William Joseph "Dard" Hunter was an American authority on printing, paper and papermaking.
 Dard Hunter Studios explores the legacy of Hunter and his achievements.
 Visit the print shop, papermill and pottery to truly appreciate Hunter's ingenuity.

-Eat: Chillicothe is one of the cities along the Charming Towns road trip.
-Check out the road trip guide for more suggestions on how to explore the quaint town.
-If you only have time for a quick bite after exploring the studio, grab lunch at Carl’s Townhouse, which is just down the block from Dard Hunter Studios.
+Eat: Chillicothe is one of the cities along the Charming Towns Road Trip, so check out the road trip guide for more suggestions on how to explore the quaint town.
+If you only have time for a quick bite after exploring the studio, grab lunch at Carl's Townhouse, which is just down the block from Dard Hunter Studios.